-Prerequisite: Two (2) Math Credits
+Prerequisite: Two (2) Math Credits and Junior or Senior status

 Personal Finance will explore the topics of salary, budgeting, taxes, record keeping, checking and savings accounts, credit cards, loans (auto, home, and personal), insurance, and housing.
 Evaluations will be from homework, projects, quizzes, tests, classwork.
 A local final will be given.